 “OK, Meghan, what have you got?”

-“The receptionist at the Merrick Building insisted that Mrs. Merrick was away from the office on business.
-So I barged my way to the sixth floor, and I found Mrs. Merrick, her paralegal, and her two bodyguards sitting in her office safe and sound.
+“The receptionist at the Merrick Building insisted that Mrs. Merrick was away from the office on business, so I barged my way to the sixth floor and found Mrs. Merrick, her paralegal, and her two bodyguards in her office safe and sound.
 Here, I’ll shoot you a picture.”

 Everyone in Mason’s office stared at Meghan’s image of Anne Merrick, Millie Grainger, Mike Zilog, and Mario Sierra.
-As a group, they all had a self-satisfying smile on their faces, as if they knew something and you didn’t.
+They all had self-satisfying smiles as if they knew something and you didn’t.

 “Sir, Mrs. Merrick hasn’t been very forthcoming in answering my questions, something about attorney-client privilege.”